Is Strength Training For Tennis Worth It?Mar 29, 2022

-The great news is most over injuries can be avoided, finding ways to prevent them is the key.
-The best thing we can suggest is to adopt a good tennis strengthening program into your off-court tennis training or even better you can implement some of your strengthening exercises into your warm-up, prior to hitting the court.
+The great news is most overuse injuries can be avoided, finding ways to prevent them is the key.
+The best thing we can suggest is to adopt a good tennis strengthening program into your off-court tennis training.
+You should also be implementing some of your strengthening exercises into your warm-up, prior to hitting the court.
+This is how we activate certain parts of the body that we want to be firing when we are on the court.
+Think of activation as waking up muscles and getting them excited to do something.
+The aim is not to fatigue the muscles in this process, simply to get them firing and ready to go.